seandstewart/bardly/pending/romances/pericles/11-player.md

 Note it not you, Thaisa? ...

 **THAISA**
-...What is it
+...
+What is it
 To me, my father? ...

 **SIMONIDES**
-...O, attend, my daughter:
+...
+O, attend, my daughter:
 Princes in this should live like gods above,
 Who freely give to every one that comes
 To honour them: